Our mission

 Geoff lives in Nottingham with his two teenage children and wife, a senior lecturer at NTU.

-Kudzai Muzangaza
+Kudzai Muzangaza (Deputy Chair)

 Kudzai is a Principal Auditor and Chartered Accountant (ACA) at Capital One UK.
 He is responsible for the execution of risk based internal audits across the Capital One UK and Canada card businesses covering a suite of activities which include Customer Service, Risk Operations, and Legal and Governance.